-We haven’t attempted to visit many art galleries with the children so this is going to be a fairly short piece.
+We haven’t attempted to visit many art galleries with the children, so this is going to be a relatively short piece.
 It’s not that we don’t think it’s a good idea to visit galleries with children, I’m a firm believer in giving everything a go.
-It is simply that David and I don’t tend to visit many ourselves.
+It is merely that David and I don’t tend to visit many ourselves.
 We’re drawn more to museums that have either a historical focus or a science focus.
 Ideally both.
-If it’s got a dinosaur then we are there.
+If it’s got a dinosaur, then we are there.

-However, here’s some blogs that do have some useful tips:
+However, here are some blogs that do have some useful tips:

 What about Kettle’s Yard for kids?

-Kettle’s Yard run a wide variety of events for children of all ages.
-These include workshops where explore an artists work and then create their own, drop in sessions, portfolio sessions for older children and a family twilight visit.
-Costs range from completely free to £30 per session and booking is required for many so check the website for full details.
+Kettle’s Yard runs a wide variety of events for children of all ages.
+These include workshops where explore an artists work and then create their own, drop-in sessions, portfolio sessions for older children and a family twilight visit.
+Costs range from entirely free to £30 per session and booking is required for many so check the website for full details.

 May (age 1) liked playing in the sand, the music and the stepping stones that were put out at the end.
 May did not like other children touching her sand.

 Do you have any tips for visiting art galleries with kids?
-I would love to here them.
+I would love to hear them.